WayScience/CytoSnake/docs/workflows.md

 ## cp_process_singlecells

-Converts sqlite plate data into parquet and returns selected features from single-cell morphology profiles.
+Converts SQLite plate data into parquet and returns selected features from single-cell morphology profiles.

 The development of this workflow was heavily influenced by: